 In addition to GAD67 and parvalbumin (PV), the brains of people with schizophrenia exhibit altered expression of a number of other proteins involved in GABAergic neurotransmission[65].
-These include nicotinic acetylcholine receptor (NACHR) subunits $\alpha 4$ and $\alpha 7$ , reelin (encoded by the RELN gene), NMDA receptor subunits (such NR2A and NR3A), brain-derived neurotrophic factor (BDNF), and GABA transporter type 1 (GAT-1)[66].
+These include nicotinic acetylcholine receptor (nAChR) subunits $\alpha 4$ and $\alpha 7$, reelin (encoded by the RELN gene), NMDA receptor subunits (such NR2A and NR3A), brain-derived neurotrophic factor (BDNF), and GABA transporter type 1 (GAT-1)[66].
 In postmortem investigations of patients with schizophrenia, all of these have been found to be decreased.
 With its effects on interneuron placement, neuronal growth, maturation, and synaptic plasticity, reelin plays a crucial role in the formation and operation of the brain.
+Its malfunction is believed to have a major role in the pathophysiology of schizophrenia.
 Reelin impairments are probably associated with a decrease in dendritic spine density, which is frequently seen in the brains of individuals with schizophrenia[67].